swetasharma/awesome-terraform-learning/README.md

 # Terraform

-Everything works straight through a command line tool, which mean I can easily easily embed this to my CI/CD pipeline. terraform init : Pulls down the specific providers that we need for project you can always see the providers in the .terraform directory, under plugins and there is executable for it.
+terraform init : Pulls down the specific providers that we need for project you can always see the providers in the .terraform directory, under plugins and there is executable for it.
 ## How to secure deployments
 - We canot deploy form our machine there should be some pipeline which should take of this we need to secure that state file as we need to secure our cloud.